modernish/modernish/README.md

 Modernish currently identifies and supports the following shell quirks:

-* `QRK_32BIT`: mksh: the shell only has 32-bit arithmetics.
+* `QRK_32BIT`: mksh: the shell only has 32-bit arithmetic.
 Since every modern system these days supports 64-bit long integers even on 32-bit kernels, we can now count this as a quirk.
 * `QRK_ANDORBG`: On zsh, the `&` operator takes the last simple command